cyprus327/Fraglib/Documentation.md

 - **radius**: The radius of the circle to project.
 - **screenCoords**: An out Vector2 representing the screen coordinates of the projected circle.
 - **screenRadius**: An out float representing the radius of the projected circle.
-- **isInCamView**: An out boolean representing whether or not the point can be seen by the camera.
+- **isInCamView**: An out bool representing whether or not the point can be seen by the camera.
 ### ProjectRectToScreen (void)
 Projects and scales a rectangle in world space to the screen.
 - **rectCenter**: The center of the circle to project.